 Anyway, back to the curse of midwittery.
 A lot of it is driven by resentment that the midwit-in-question will never be as smart as he wants to be, or as smart as he wants other people to think they are.
 So there is a lot of shouting down of others, suppression of contrary evidence, and other ways to preserve the midwit’s personal identity as a smart person that the actual truth becomes a casualty.

 The problem, as I see it, is that many of our systems are run by midwits.

-Nassim Nicholas Taleb describes midwits as “Intellectuals Yet Idiots,” or IYIs.
+Nassim Nicholas Taleb, from whom I first heard this word, describes midwits as “Intellectuals Yet Idiots,” or IYIs.
 I find this quote instructive:

 The IYI pathologizes others for doing things he doesn’t understand without ever realizing it is his understanding that may be limited.

 It’s a question of self-awareness.
 If you’re not that smart, or at least not a super-intellect, the best thing you can do is admit that you’re not a super-intellect and that you always have something to learn from nearly everyone.

 There is no shame in this.
 People are not laughing at you if you don’t know everything about everything.
 Remember: Those with actual astronomical IQs are acutely aware of their own deficiencies in knowledge and understanding.
 Why shouldn’t you be, too?